akgrant43/AkgMiscellaneousUtilities/mc/AKG-SanoPlasma.package/SanoPlasmaPresetGenerator.class/README.md

 By default, and as in the example above, the program frequency range for the plasma runs from low-to-high, and the contact frequency range runs from high-to-low.

+The stepFreq is the increase in frequency (Hz) between each preset, e.g. in the above example the first preset will start at 400KHz, the second at 400.5kHz.

 It is possible to generate programs where the plasma frequency range runs from high-to-low, e.g.: